Punjabi wedding traditions: Haldi / Vatna

 Four lamps or diyas are lit and the bride sits facing them.
 Oil is constantly poured into the lamps so that the glow from the diyas is reflected on her face.
 Vatna involves applying a paste made from turmeric powder and mustard oil all over the bride's body by her female friends and relatives.
-This is done to make the bride look more beautiful on the most special day of her life.
+This is done to make the bride glow on the most special day of her life.
 This ritual demands that the bride stay at home in her old clothes for a couple of days before her wedding.
 Vatna/Ubtan (a mixture of turmeric, gram flour, rose water, and other beneficial skincare ingredients) is supposed to bring a glow to the bride's and groom's bodies, especially on their faces.
 This tradition is also known as Shaint in some cultures.
 After this ritual, the bride and groom are constrained from meeting each other until the wedding ceremony.